-Wellington's transport network carries large volumes of people and goods into, out of, and through the central city safely and efficiently.
-However, to ensure this continues, Wellington's street network will need to be continuously monitored to ensure efficiency for all modes.
+Wellington's existing transport network carries large volumes of people and goods into, out of, and through the central city safely and efficiently.
+However, to ensure that this continues Wellington's street network will need to be continuously monitored to ensure movement efficiency for all modes.

-Areas of opportunity Potential actions Accessibility improvement plan Factors such as the one-way system, the placement of furniture, traffic islands, and slip lanes can all affect the quality of the environment for pedestrians and cyclists and can present barriers to those in wheelchairs.
+Areas of Opportunity Potential Actions Accessibility improvement plan Factors such as the one-way system, the placement of furniture, traffic islands, and slip lanes can all affect the amenity for pedestrians and the cyclist and can present barriers to those in wheelchairs.
 Reducing or eliminating the negative affects of these, while still acknowledging their need to perform their traffic carrying role efficiently, will be a focus of the accessibility plan.
 Identify problem areas.
-Work with transport team to develop improvements.
-Develop a new works programme related to upgrades and renewals.
+Work with transport team to develop improvements plan.
+Develop capital works programme related to upgrades and renewals.
 Incorporate design standards into the Public Space Design Manual.
 Review existing and develop new engineering quality standards.
-Movement economy impact study Understanding the economic impact of improved 'wayfinding' for vehicles and studying the distribution of traffic across the network (rather than concentrated on one or two streets).
+Movement Economy Impact Study Understanding the economic impact of improved 'way-finding' for vehicles and studying the distribution of traffic across the network (rather than concentrated on one or two streets).
 Identify areas of conflict.
 Identify contributing factors.
-Work with transport team and researchers to provide solutions.
-Urban design and transport integration plan Assessing the alignment between the role and function of each street within the city centre and the location of public transport routes, parking locations and the best places to walk and cycle.
+Work with transport team and reserachers to provide solutions.
+Urban Design and Transport Integration Plan Assessing the alignment between the role and function of each street within the city centre and the location of public transport routes, parking locations and the best places to walk and cycle must occur.
 Identify areas of conflict.
 Work with transport team to develop a description for each central city street that meets the needs of all transport modes and identifies focus areas on specific streets.
-Comprehensive cycling lan A cycling plan to align with open-space structure, key destinations and feasible through routes.
+Comprehensive Cycling Plan A cycling plan to align with open space struture, key destinations and feasible through routes.
 Review the Cycling Policy.
-Undertake research that identifies key movement routes for cyclists and potential future routes.
-Develop new works programme for landscape and streetscape improvement for appropriate enhancements for cyclists.
+Undertake research that identifies existing key movement routes for cyclists and potential future routes.
+Develop capital works programme related to upgrades and renewals for appropriate enhancements for cyclists through landscape and streetscape improvement.
 Investigate new modes of short-term hire for bicycles.
-State highway integration The state highway and the way it integrates with the city requires attention, not only to mitigate the current proposals but to ensure that as the transport agency plans further projects we have a proactive role.
+State Highway Integration The state highway and the way it integrates with the city requires attention, not only to mitigate the current proposals but to ensure that as the transport agency plans further projects we have a proactive role.
 Work with NZTA to ensure integration of Memorial Park and the Basin Reserve infrastructure projects.
-Open-space design for unused areas adjacent to highway such as the Willis, Ghuznee and Arthur Street intersections.
-Develop a strategy to reduce motorway impacts and introduce boulevard strategy along the quays.
-A comprehensive parking plan People use their vehicles in the city for different purposes.
+Open space design for unused areas adjacent to highway such as: Willis, Ghuznee and Arthur Street intersections.
+Strategy to reduce motorway impacts and introduce boulevard strategy along the Quays.
+A comprehensive Parking Plan People use their vehicles in the city for different purposes.
 A comprehensive parking plan will ensure that we provide adequately for vehicle use in strategic locations as well as other modes.
 Review Parking Policy.
 Identify strategic parking areas within the city.
 Investigate methods of providing parking.
 Investigate means of delivery.